-Click on the scroll arrow
+Click on a scroll arrow

-Position the pointer on the scroll arrow and click the Select (lefthand) button to scroll by small steps at a time.
+Position the pointer on the scroll down arrow and click Select to scroll down the drawing by small steps at a time.

-Hold the button down to continue scrolling.
-Click the Adjust (righthand) button to scroll back the other way.
-(Alternatively, click Select on the scroll arrow pointing in the opposite direction)
+Keep the Select button held down to continue scrolling.

+Click Adjust to scroll back up.
+(Alternatively, click Select on the scroll up arrow.)

-Use the horizontal scroll bar (on windows which have one) to scroll left or right, column by column, in the same way.
+Use the horizontal scroll bar (on windows which have one) to scroll left or right a step at a time.